Michael Deiter: Miami Dolphins

 Deiter was drafted by the Miami Dolphins in the third round, 78th overall, in the 2019 NFL draft.
 As a rookie, he appeared in all 16 regular season games and started 15.

 Deiter entered the 2021 season as the Dolphins starting center.
 He was placed on injured reserve on October 2, 2021.
 He was activated on December 4.

 Houston Texans

 On March 21, 2023, Deiter signed a one-year contract with the Houston Texans.
 He was released on August 29, and re-signed to the practice squad.
 He was promoted to the active roster on September 16.

 Washington Commanders

 On March 25, 2024, Deiter signed with the Washington Commanders.
 He started two games at center to fill in for an injured player.
 Deiter re-signed with the Commanders on March 13, 2025.
-He was waived on August 26, 2025, and signed with their practice squad the following day.
+He was waived on August 26, and signed with their practice squad the following day.

+Denver Broncos

+On January 7, 2026, Deiter signed with the Denver Broncos' practice squad.
+On January 20, he was released by the Broncos.
+Nine days later, Deiter signed a reserve/futures contract with them.

+After suffering a hamstring injury during training camp, Deiter was placed on season-ending injured reserve on August 13, 2026.